Choosing the Right Types of Countertop Materials

 Other natural stone materials, like marble, limestone, and soapstone, are softer than granite and require delicate use and greater care.
 All stone countertops must be sealed periodically.

-Engineered stone countertops come in a wider variety of colors than the natural versions, are more durable, and are a cinch to maintain.
+These come in a wider variety of colors than the natural versions, are more durable, and are a cinch to maintain.
 However, engineered stone won’t save any money over granite: the two materials cost roughly the same.

-Concrete countertops, which can be completely customized with pigments, are gaining popularity.
-Extreme or abrupt changes in temperature may cause concrete to warp or curl, damp sponges left on the counter can cause discoloration and acidic spills may etch the surface.
+That said, extreme or abrupt changes in temperature may cause concrete to warp or curl, damp sponges left on the counter can cause discoloration and acidic spills may etch the surface.
 To keep a concrete countertop looking its best, it’s advisable to seal them up to four times per year and wax with a paste every two to three months.

-I hope this gives an introduction on how to pick the right kitchen countertops, and the types of countertops available.
 If you have more questions, I welcome you to book an appointment to speak to me about material, finish, edging and installation and see what works best in your home.
+(And if you need help thinking through how to choose an interior designer, contact us for free consultation.)

 About Jarret Yoshida